SovanRoy10/SEEVA/README.md

 # Features

-    Doctor Registration and Approval: Implemented a robust system for doctor registration and approval to ensure only verified medical professionals are listed.
+    1. Doctor Registration and Approval: Implemented a robust system for doctor registration and approval to ensure only verified medical professionals are listed.
-    Admin Dashboard: Created a dedicated admin dashboard for verifying doctor registrations, managing appointments, editing hospital details, and publishing blogs.
+    2. Admin Dashboard: Created a dedicated admin dashboard for verifying doctor registrations, managing appointments, editing hospital details, and publishing blogs.
-    Interactive Chatbot: Integrated Dialogflow to develop an interactive chatbot, enhancing patient support and user experience on the website.
+    3. Interactive Chatbot: Integrated Dialogflow to develop an interactive chatbot, enhancing patient support and user experience on the website.
-    Data Analytics: Utilized data analysis tools within the admin dashboard to provide comprehensive insights and analytics for hospital management.
+    4. Data Analytics: Utilized data analysis tools within the admin dashboard to provide comprehensive insights and analytics for hospital management.
-    Responsive Design: Use SEEVA on any device with its responsive design.
+    5. Responsive Design: Use SEEVA on any device with its responsive design.

-# Contributing

-We welcome contributions from the community.
-If you'd like to contribute to SEEVA, please fork the repository and submit pull requests with your changes.
-License

-This project is licensed under the MIT License.

 # Acknowledgements